Schlaefer/phileIndexPaginate/README.md

 ### 2. Activation

 After you have installed the plugin.
-You need to add the following line before other plugins to your `config.php` file:
+You need to add the following line to your `config.php` file:

 ```php
 $config['plugins']['siezi\\phileIndexPaginate'] = ['active' => true];